Looking for a Make alternative? We compare the 10 best automation platforms in 2026 so you can find the right fit for your team.

 TL;DR

-First, if you only have 30 seconds, here's what you need to know:
+First, if you only have 30 seconds, here's the cheat sheet:

-• If you're looking for the best all-around experience at a great price, start with Relay.app.
+• If you want the best all-around experience blending AI agents with human-in-the-loop collaboration, start with Relay.app.

-• If you're an enterprise IT team, Workato or Tray are your best options.
+• If you're an enterprise IT team automating mission-critical processes, Workato or Tray are your best bets.

-What should you look for in a Make alternative?
+What to look for in a Make alternative

-If you’re seeking a Make alternative, you may already have a specific frustration in mind.
-Perhaps you need an easier-to-use experience, more reliable service, or a more affordable solution.
-But if you're new to the market, here’s what we think you should consider to make an informed decision—and what we used as criteria for the tools we reviewed:
+If you're shopping for a Make alternative, you might already have a specific frustration driving the search.
+Maybe you need something easier to learn, more reliable at scale, or more affordable as your automation footprint grows.
+But whether you're new to the space or just want to make sure you're comparing apples to apples, here's what we think matters most—and what we used as criteria for every tool on this list:

 🖼 Intuitive interface

-The whole point of automation platforms is to enable users that don't know how to code to set up automated workflows.
-So the most important criteria for workflow automation tools is how intuitive they are to use for less technical audiences.
-Can a novice quickly learn the platform’s features and set up what they need?
-Does it have a modern drag-and-drop interface?
-Is it clear how to test complex workflows and fix errors?
-Do you need to know what an API is or can you work with simpler constructs?
-Make has a reputation for being very hard for beginners and if that's why you're looking for an alternative, you should make this your most important criteria.
+The whole point of automation platforms is to let people who don't write code build automated workflows.
+So the single most important criterion is how intuitive the tool is for less technical users.
+Can a novice get up and running quickly?
+Is there a modern drag-and-drop builder?
+Is it clear how to test, debug, and fix complex workflows?
+Do you need to understand APIs, or can you work with simpler constructs?

 🖇 Integrations